lebao3105/libtextworker/docs/usage/getconfig.md

 * Backup/reset settings;
 * JSON support as said above;
-* Run-time update - to a dictionary (GetConfig.backup) and to a file (GetConfig.full_backup);
+* Run-time update - to a dictionary (GetConfig.backup) and/or to a file (GetConfig.full_backup);
-* Advanced value getter with auto restore & alias feature (GetConfig.getkey)
+* Advanced value getter with auto restore & alias feature (GetConfig.getkey);
 * Move any thing to a new section, new option, or even to another file!
-(GetConfig.move)
+(GetConfig.move);
+* Watch file system change!

-These features makes GetConfig an unique thing you must see ever:)
+These features makes GetConfig an unique thing you must see:)

 A planned thing: GetConfig will use ```watchdog``` [module](https://pypi.org/project/watchdog) to dynamically notify the user when the file is changed outside, also an option to chose whetever to load the changes or not.